Maple Syrup Grades

 Ask Vermont maple producers about their favorite grade of pure maple syrup and you're liable to get a wide range of answers.
 Ultimately, it all comes down to your individual preference and getting the right grade of maple syrup for its proper use.
 Whether you're baking, sweetening morning coffee, or floating your pancakes, I hope to help you choose the right grade for the job at hand.

-How Maple Syrup Color and Flavor Develop
+How Maple Syrup Color and Flavor Development

 Before I explain the grading system, I want to give a quick explanation of why pure, real maple syrup trends darker in color as the season goes on.
 Through my research, I've found a TON of misinformation, enough so that I thought it was worthy to clear it up here.
 I have to credit the University of Vermont Extension for their work on this topic and Northern Woodlands Magazine for compiling it all in one place.